Ciaran1981/pycmac/README.rst

 A python lib for Micmac and associated geospatial functionality with enhancements and adaptations.

-As well a grey-scale and RGB processing the pycmac also facilitates the processing of multi-spectral imagery.
+As well a grey-scale and RGB processing pycmac also facilitates the processing of multi-spectral imagery.

 Both MicaSense (including surface reflectance processing) and Slant view imagery are currently supported.